hiimbex/building-your-first-github-app/README.md

 Great!
 Your app has permission to do the tasks you want it to do.
 Now you can add the code to make it work.

+Make sure you install the app on the repository you want to use it on!

 ## Add labels to new issues

 OK, your app can tell when issues are opened.
 Now you want the app to add the label `needs-response` to any newly opened issue.